Tech-at-DU/Flask-Playlister/P07-Adding-Tests/content.md

 Before moving on, we should double check to see if we can break the test and make it return false.

-> [action]
->
-> Set the test to expect the response to have a status of `404` and rerun your tests.
+Set the test to expect the response to have a status of `404` and rerun your tests.
 Did it turn "Red"?

 What was the error message?